 Greed.
-It's always wise to enquire ahead of time the cost of a service
+It's always wise to inquire ahead of time the cost of a service.

 Life is not inherently fair, at least not from our human perspective.
 Some people, poor people we would say, seem to get a double portion of pain.
 Danny McFie was one of them.
 I had known the McFies for some years, not particularly well as they were fortunate enough to have healthy bodies or, at least, so we thought.

 ‘Been sitting too much in front of your computer again, Danny?’
 I asked during one such consultation, not long after my extended American holiday.